alazaroc/blog-web-code/_posts/2022-03-20-how-to-add-ci-cd-to-my-cdk-project.md

 I will use [this other example of CodePipeline for CDK](https://github.com/alazaroc/aws-cdk-pipeline){:target="_blank"}, to make it easier to understand.
 Also, I will go step by step to understand perfectly how it works.

-This is the final diagram of what we will build (with the cdk code):
+This is the final diagram of what we will build (with the CDK code):

 ![cdk-pipeline-diagram](iac/cdk-pipeline-diagram.png){:class="border"}